Designation of the EU via the Madrid Protocol

 If there is objection on absolute grounds, then the EUIPO will issue a notice to WIPO setting a two month deadline for response.
 WIPO will forward the notice to the holder.

-Responses have to be submitted directly to the EUIPO, via an authorised representative if the holder is not in the European Union.
+Responses have to be submitted directly to the EUIPO, via an authorised representative if the holder is not in the European Economic Area, that is the European Union plus Iceland, Liechtenstein and Norway.

 Correspondence with the EUIPO on the absolute objections is as for a directly filed EUTM application; only the final decision as to whether to accept or refuse the mark will be notified to WIPO.